 Aiming for the stars

-Such returns, which come from classic Rule Breaking companies, are too tempting for me to ignore.
+Such outsized returns, which Fool co-founder David Gardner has referred to as "the highest possible returns, period," are too tempting for me to ignore.
 That's why I'm still on the lookout for young, dynamic companies that are breaking the rules as they grow and prosper.
+(Even if you spot a Rule Breaker after it has begun ascending, there's a good chance it's not too late to make good money on it.)

-The kinds of companies I'm talking about are tomorrow's United Parcel Service
+The kinds of companies I'm talking about are tomorrow's Amazon.com, H&R Block

 Find a few rockets